Editor’s note: This post was originally published on 5/7/18 and has been updated for accuracy and comprehension.

 Instead, it should be coordinated, planned and timed.

-In this post, I’m going to show you the exact template our sales team goes through every Monday for 30 minutes.
+In this post, I’m going to show you the exact sales meeting agenda template our sales team goes through every Monday for 30 minutes.

 But before I do, let’s lay down the ground rules.